Ancient History Playlist

 Fun Facts

-Mahabharata is 8 times the length of the Iliad and Odyssey combined.
+Mahabharata is ~8× the length of the Iliad and Odyssey combined.

-Manusmriti influenced Hindu personal law for centuries, even under colonial rule.
+Manusmriti influenced Hindu personal law for centuries, including under colonial rule.

-Sulba Sutras contain early knowledge of geometry and value of √2.
+Sulba Sutras contain early geometry and approximations of √2.

 Mains Key Points